 - Financial records

-- Animals - I put all of the rabies shot certificates in one sheet protector, the spay/neuter papers in another, copies of the horses' registration papers and Coggins tests in a third sheet protector, and a fourth holds the goats' paperwork.
+I put all of our pets' rabies shot certificates in one sheet protector, the spay/neuter papers in another, copies of the horses' registration papers and Coggins tests in a third sheet protector, and a fourth holds the goats' paperwork.

 If you prefer, you can organize your livestock and pet records by animal instead of by species as I have done.